Lost4295/PaperMerge/README.md

 2. **Deploy Applications**: Use the `kubectl apply` command to deploy your applications using Kubernetes YAML configuration files.
 3. **Manage Services**: Forward local ports to services running in your cluster to access them from your local machine.
 4. **Monitor Pods**: Continuously monitor the status of your pods to ensure they are running as expected.

+### Contributors

+This project was a collaborative effort.
+Below is a list of contributors and their respective roles:

+- **Ylan Torin-Kondi**: PosgressSql & Redis
+- **Mathias Collas-Jourdan**: Minio & WorkerS3
+- **Alexandre De Trindade**: Ocr & papermerge